Mesh-free free-form lensing I: Methodology and application to mass reconstruction

 For RBF-based FD stencils, it has been shown that the respective FD weights only give accurate results if the condition number $C$\footnote{The condition number of the coefficient matrix is defined as the ratio between the largest and smallest singular value of the SVD decomposition of the coefficient matrix.} of the coefficient matrix in Eq.~\ref{equ_rbf_fd_lse} is close to critical\footnote{This means that $\log(C) \gtrsim\epsilon$, where $\epsilon$ is the machine precision of your numerical implementation.}, and thus depends on the machine precision of the implementation \citep{Fornberg2013627}.
 One has to carefully monitor this condition number, which can be directly controlled by the shape parameter.
 In Fig.~\ref{fig_shape_param_fd} we show the accuracy of the numerical first $x$ derivative as a function of this condition number and the number of nearest neighbors in the stencil.
 The accuracy is rapidly increasing when approaching the ill-condition point, where $C$ is approaching the critical value, of the system.
 Once the system is ill-conditioned, or close to that, the accuracy is decreasing again and shows irregular behavior.
 This is discussed in much more detail in \citet{Fornberg2013627} and we give a more detailed heuristic assessment in App.~\ref{app_rbf_fd}.
+It is also worth noting that the condition number is independent of the differential operator $D$, as can be seen from Eq.~\ref{equ_rbf_fd_lse}.
 In the following we mostly use 16 to 32 nearest neighbors to define the FD stencil in each evaluation point and therefore we adjust the shape parameter to keep the condition number of $\mathcal{F}$ in the $10^{16}$--$10^{17}$ region.
 In order to avoid the dependence on shape parameter altogether, the use of polyharmonic spline (PHS) type RBFs (compare Tab.~\ref{tab_RBFs}) is a sensible approach.
 The performance of PHS-RBFs in RBF-FD applications is currently under investigation and shows promising results (Bengt Fornberg, private communication).
 We will implement these RBFs in the numerical framework that we present in the next section and will perform a series of tests to analyze the accuracy and feasibility of PHS-type RBFs for our purposes.